Skip to content

 stdout none Write-only sink that targets STDOUT.

-The protocol used as a YAML key is matched against a registered FilesystemFactory via that factory's protocol() value.
-To mount a custom protocol, register your own factory (see Custom Filesystem Factory).
+Each entry under filesystems: is resolved against a registered FilesystemFactory by its type() value.
+To introduce a new type, register your own factory (see Custom Filesystem Factory).

 AWS S3